hen-chen/Secret-Santa-Bot/README.md

 ## Fluff

     If you have a question for your person, DM the bot and it will DM the person with the question (i.e.if person A has person B for secret santa, person A can DM the bot and the bot will ask something to person B)
-    Countdown before time to enter expires
+    Gift find command that fetches a random Amazon product that costs less than $15 Countdown before time to enter expires
     Pictures